Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 conceive sons in miraculous ways.
 Elizabeth would conceive although she was barren in her old age.
 Mary would

 conceive by being overshadowed by the holy spirit.
 It is in this context that Gabriel declared that nothing is

 impossible with God, meaning He can do all things, without exception.

-Reversing the thought; if some things are not possible with God, then would He truly be the God of Creation?
-Are
+the thought—if some things are not possible with God, then would He truly be the God of creation?
+Are God's hands

-predetermined plan and foreknowledge of God the Father, He allowed His Son to be nailed to a cross so that
+and foreknowledge of God the Father—He allowed His Son to be nailed to a cross so that through the spirit of

 I suppose one could say that Mary needed to be assured that God could do this amazing thing in her womb.
 After

-all, this had never been done before in the history of mankind, so it was in a realm of the miraculous all by
+all, this had never been done before in the recorded history of man, so it was in a realm of the miraculous all by

 itself.
-Elizabeth's conception was a miraculous act of God, but she wasn't the first in history to be given this blessed joy.
+Elizabeth's conception was a miraculous act of God, but she wasn't the first in history to be given this blessed

 This leads to a question: Is this really what Gabriel declared or meant to declare?
 Or, have most of the translators